Nationals vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, six home runs, eight walks and 14 RBI (45 total hits).
-He has swiped nine bases.
+- Estrada has seven doubles, six home runs, eight walks and 14 RBI (46 total hits).
+He has stolen 10 bases.

-- Estrada will look for his seventh straight game with a hit in this contest.
-During his last 10 games he is batting .385 with two doubles, two home runs, three walks and seven RBI.
+- Estrada will look for his eighth straight game with a hit in this matchup.
+In his last 10 games he is hitting .366 with two doubles, two home runs, three walks and seven RBI.

 Estrada Recent Games